unm-historiography/2016-fall/docs/index.md

   <div class="col-sm-8 col-sm-offset-2 text-center">
     <h1 class="homeheading">Providential History</h1>
     <h2 class="homeheading">How Judeo-Christian historiography created a universal history with a providential plan</h2>
-    <p class="text-justify">Judeo-Christian historiography tried to build a bridge between paganism and Christianity.
-They wanted to prove that history was a continuum in which God had an ultimate goal in mind.
-For Judeo-Christian historiography God was the God of History and this history was universal.  </p>
+    <p class="text-justify">Judeo-Christian historiographers believed that history was universal in which God played an active role.
+They took on this task by creating a common origin, chronology, and a bridge that connected paganism and Christianity.
+The Bible spoke of this common origin of humankind, while chronologies connected a succession of kings and popes.
+The bridge of paganism and Christianity was composed of profane and sacred history.
+Judeo-Christian historiography strived to create a God of History. </p>
   </div>
 </div>